-New applicants should apply to both programs through the Graduate College online portal and must be admitted by both programs--but please indicate that you are applying to the joint program on the "proposed program of study" page and in your statement of purpose/
+New applicants are required to submit two online graduate applications through the Graduate College online portal and must be admitted by both programs--but please indicate that you are applying to the joint program on the "proposed program of study" page and in your statement of purpose.

 Current iSchool graduate students should also apply through the Graduate College admissions portal, indicating you are applying to the joint program.

 Required application materials for admission to the MA in History, for both current iSchool and new students, are the same as for the PhD program can be found here.